 Why is it important?

-All employees and subcontractors who regularly enter your secured perimeter during video surveillance hours should have a means of disarming your business video surveillance system.
+All employees and subcontractors who regularly enter your secured perimeter during video surveillance hours should have a means of disarming your business surveillance system.

-Here are the major reasons:
+Here are the reasons:

 1. Less false alarms